CSCfi/csc-user-guide/docs/computing/running/creating-job-scripts-mahti.md

 !!!
 Note
     Mahti does not have GPUs, NVMe disk on compute nodes, or the need to reserve memory.
-Instead, full nodes are allocated for jobs, with the exception of [interactive jobs](../interactive-usage/#sinteractive-in-mahti).
-Many options also work differently in Puhti and Mahti, so it is not advisable to copy scripts from Puhti to Mahti.
+Instead, full nodes are allocated for jobs, with the exception of [interactive jobs](../interactive-usage/#sinteractive-in-mahti), also [see below](#using-interactive-partition-for-non-parallel-pre--or-post-processing).
+Many options also work
+    differently in Puhti and Mahti, so it is not advisable to copy scripts from Puhti to Mahti.